 I spotted at least three playground on my way around the city.
 If you are travelling to Bruges with kids, this is a perfect way to burn off some energy from a buzzing toddler.

-Have you been to Bruges with kids?
+What tips would you add for making the most out of a trip to Bruges for kids?
 Make sure to tell me how it was or anything I missed!